Swimming, bathing and hanging out at the Eisbach in Munich

 After the Tivoli bridge it becomes life-threatening.
 50 meters behind the bridge, the Eisbach is led into a canal bed with a weir where there is a strong underwater suction (see photo above).
 If you get caught in the suction, you will not be able to get out under your own steam!

 If you miss the exit at the ladder, you can only swim under the Tivoli Bridge.
-From there you should try to reach the canal bank and climb out within the next 25 meters.
-This is possible, but you need a bit of luck.
+From there you should try to reach the canal bank within the next 25 meters to climb out.

-Float in the Eisbach in Munich – the cold water in the English Garden
+Floating in the Eisbach – the cold water in the English Garden

 Cool off in summer – swimming and bathing in the Eisbach stream